 If you are seeking funding for your business, find out about the necessary information you should include in your plan.

 If you need funding, providing financial projections to back up your request is critical.
 Find out what information you need to include in your financial projections for your small business.

 An appendix is optional, but a useful place to include information such as resumes, permits and leases.

 IF YOU HAVE A NEW BUSINESS: Pro forma

-IF YOU HAVE AN EXISTING BUSINESS: Two years of balance sheets, two years of profit and loss, debt schedule, cash flow, personal financial statement.
+IF YOU HAVE AN EXISTING BUSINESS: Three years of balance sheets, three years of profit and loss, debt schedule, cash flow, personal financial statement.

 Documents to prepare and assemble to improve your loan application.

 Cash Flow Statement